Leap13/kemet-classic/README.md

 ## Features:

 ### Appearance > Widgets
-Astra has up to 4 widget area.
+Kemet has up to 4 widget area.
 1 in your header, 1 for each sidebar and up to 2 in your footer.

 ### Appearance > Customize
 	- Site Identity: Hide your site title or tagline, and upload your own header.